xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![Screenshot of the Save icon.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image36.png 'Save icon')

-7. Follow the steps above to add the APPINSIGHTS_INSTRUMENTATIONKEY setting to the **other Function App**.
+7. Follow the steps above to add the APPINSIGHTS_INSTRUMENTATIONKEY setting to the function app that ends in **Events**.

 ### Task 3: Use the Live Metrics Stream to monitor functions in real time